edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 A2: Python-dev can ask the community of developers to step up and maintain backward compatibility in Python for legacy language features they care about.
-When the community stops caring, Python-dev can stop caring too.
-The ``__past__`` mechanism could also be designed to be extensible by the community to take the load off the core developers.
+When the community stops caring about a particular obsolete behaviour, Python-dev can stop caring too.
+The ``__past__`` mechanism could be designed to be extensible by the community to reduce the load on the core developers.

 Copyright